Pyometra in dogs.

 If the cervix remains closed the stomach may become distended.
 Toxins are absorbed into the bloodstream.
 The dog may become lethargic.
 There is also the possibility of vomiting and diarrhoea.

-Toxins released into the bloodstream can compromise kidney function.
+Toxins released into the bloodstream from pyometra can also compromise kidney function.
 This means there will be an increase in urination and the dog may drink excessively as a means of re-hydrating.

 The dog may become very ill, quite quickly.
-Veterinary attention is, therefore, crucial.
+Immediate and prompt veterinary attention is, therefore, crucial.

 The favoured treatment for this condition is to spay the dog as a matter of urgency.
 However, an emergency operation will be a little more complicated and recovery time may take longer.
 Without surgery, the prognosis is usually very low.
 Many cases can be fatal.